Paris Agreement: Transparency

-International response

-The agreement was lauded by French President François Hollande, UN Secretary General Ban Ki-moon and Christiana Figueres, Executive Secretary of the UNFCCC.
-The president of Brazil, Dilma Rousseff, called the agreement "balanced and long-lasting", and India's prime minister Narendra Modi commended the agreement's climate justice.
-When the agreement achieved the required signatures in October 2016, US President Barack Obama said that "Even if we meet every target, we will only get to part of where we need to go."
-He also stated "this agreement will help delay or avoid some of the worst consequences of climate change [and] will help other nations ratchet down their emissions over time."

-Some environmentalists and analysts reacted cautiously, acknowledging the "spirit of Paris" in bringing together countries, but expressing less optimism about the pace of climate mitigation and how much the agreement could do for poorer countries.
-James Hansen, a former NASA scientist and leading climate change expert, voiced anger that most of the agreement consists of "promises" or aims and not firm commitments and called the Paris talks a fraud with "no action, just promises".
-Criticism of the agreement from those arguing against climate action has been diffuse, which may be due to the weakness of the agreement.
-This type of criticism typically focusses on national sovereignty and ineffectiveness of international action.

 Litigation

 The Paris Agreement has become a focal point of climate change litigation.
 One of the first major cases in this area was State of the Netherlands v.
 Urgenda Foundation, which was raised against the Netherlands' government after it had reduced its planned emissions reductions goal for 2030 prior to the Paris Agreement.
 After an initial ruling against the government in 2015 that required it to maintain its planned reduction, the decision was upheld on appeals through the Supreme Court of the Netherlands in 2019, ruling that the Dutch government failed to uphold human rights under Dutch law and the European Convention on Human Rights by lowering its emission targets.
 The 2 °C temperature target of the Paris Agreement provided part of the judgement's legal basis.
 The agreement, whose goals are enshrined in German law, also formed part of the argumentation in Neubauer et al. v.
 Germany, where the court ordered Germany to reconsider its climate targets.

 In May 2021, the district court of The Hague ruled against oil company Royal Dutch Shell in Milieudefensie et al v Royal Dutch Shell.
 The court ruled that it must cut its global emissions by 45% from 2019 levels by 2030, as it was in violation of human rights.
 This lawsuit was considered the first major application of the Paris Agreement towards a corporation.